-Trump, lagging in polls, pressures Justice Department to target Democrats and criticizes Barr
+Trump, lagging in polls, pressures Justice Dept. to target Democrats and criticizes Barr

 Barr, too, has said publicly that Obama and former vice president Biden are not under investigation — dashing any hopes of charges against them.

-Administration officials have expressed frustration in recent days about Trump’s publicly pressing his attorney general to bring indictment against his political foes, noting it could hurt his own campaign and wondering among themselves if he is “trying to lose,” the person familiar with the matter said.
+Administration officials have expressed frustration in recent days about Trump’s publicly pressing his attorney general to bring indictments against his political foes, noting it could hurt his campaign and wondering among themselves if he is “trying to lose,” the person familiar with the matter said.

 Barr has in the past intervened in cases on which the president has publicly commented.
 After Trump tweeted his dismay at career prosecutors’ sentencing recommendation for Trump friend Roger Stone, for example, Barr had the Justice Department advise a lesser penalty.

-Trump has often expressed his dismay at the prosecution of former national security adviser Michael Flynn, and Barr’s Justice Department has moved to drop that case entirely — even though Flynn already had pleaded guilty and was awaiting sentencing.
+Trump has often expressed his dismay at the prosecution of former national security adviser Michael Flynn, and Barr’s Justice Department has moved to drop that case entirely — even though Flynn had pleaded guilty and was awaiting sentencing.
 A judge is still mulling the department’s request.

 After Trump’s tweet about Stone, Barr said publicly that the president’s comments on ongoing cases “make it impossible for me to do my job.”